MaximilianRogath/RAG-Chatbot/README.md

 # rag-chatbot
-RAG Chatbot based on the OpenAI API, LangChain and Pinecone
+RAG Chatbot based on the OpenAI API, LangChain and Pinecone.